 To be useful, cloud-based solution need to available.
 That’s obvious, but what exactly do cloud companies promise regarding availability?
 In the case of Backblaze B2, our Service Level Agreement (SLA) is to be 99.9% available over the course of a month.
 This is comparable to Amazon S3, Microsoft Azure and others, and exceeds Google Nearline, Glacier and similar others that are not restore-ready services.

 To meet this service level, we first designed a system that is “available”.
-For example, creating our own Reed-Solomon erasure coding for our Backblaze Vault architecture to achieve 99.999999% durability.
-[7/17/2018 — Updated annual durability to 99.999999999%.
-See Backblaze Durability is 99.999999999% — And Why It Doesn’t Matter. — Ed.]
+For example, creating our own Reed-Solomon erasure coding for our Backblaze Vault architecture to have calculated durability at 99.999999%.
+[7/17/2018 — Update: Annual durability calculated at 99.999999999%.
+See Backblaze Durability Calculates at 99.999999999% — And Why It Doesn’t Matter. — Ed.]
 It also requires that we have “redundant everything”, to use the technical term.
 The second part of meeting our SLA is to instrument the B2 system so we can test and monitor it continuously.
 To test B2 we use an internally designed program known as “Canary” which runs through all the B2 API calls once a minute and records the results.
 This information, along with data scraped from our server and database systems, is captured and organized by Prometheus and turned into actionable metrics and graphs by Grafana.
 We’ll cover this a bit more in a future post.